I became quite the hermit after high school graduation, and noticed myself being a terrible internet junkie who spends hours online.

 I'm a young fellah, very able bodied, and I know this.
 I want to know more of what's out there.
 I need ideas of how to keep myself moving and build up enough momentum to get out of the small rut.
 You only live once, right?

-As you've already done, recognizing that you have a problem is the first step towards taking control of your internet use.
-Visiting friends and limiting your time online are good strategies to keep away from the keyboard.
+As you've already done, acknowledging that your internet use is having a negative impact on your life is the first step towards changing your relationship with your technology.
+Visiting friends and limiting your time online can be helpful strategies to keep you away from the keyboard.
 Here are some other suggestions you may find helpful:

-To start out, you may want to use a journal to keep track of how much time you spend online.
-For example, each time you log on make a note of how long you spend online.
-How much time to you spend on IM, email, games, or other websites?
-A journal can help you get an accurate picture of the extent of your internet use.
-Is there a particular day or time that you chat a lot, like late at night or on weekends?
-You can also use the journal to record and compare time spent on other daily activities (school, work, meal, sleeping, etc) versus online.
-Armed with this information, you can set realistic goals for reining in your internet use.
+- Keep track of time.
+Consider using a journal to track how much time you spend online.
+Keeping a physical log can be easier and more accurate than trying to remember ball park estimates.
+Each time you log on, make a note in your journal of how long you spend online, what you do in that time, and your feelings during and after.
+How much time do you spend on messaging platforms, email, games, or other websites?
+Is there a particular day or time that you are online a lot, like late at night or on weekends?
+You can also use the journal to record and compare time spent on other daily activities (school, work, meals, sleeping, etc.) versus online.
+This information can help you set realistic goals for reining in your internet use and get a better picture of what aspects of your internet use warrant change.
+For example, while spending a few hours answering professional emails or job hunting may be productive and necessary, you may want to consider cutting back on some of the hours you spend trying to beat the highest score on the latest smartphone game or surfing for funny cat videos.

-If you want to cut down your internet use, there's no need to go cold-turkey.
-Your plan to limit time on the web to an hour a day is a good start.
-To reach your goal, you may want to schedule a particular time for when it's ok to log on, for example one hour after dinner.
-You may even want to set a timer at the opposite side of the room.
-When your time's up, you will have to get up from the computer to turn off the alarm.
-Alternatively, you could schedule your internet session before another appointment or commitment so you have a concrete reason to sign off on time.
+- Make a plan.
+Your plan to limit time on the web to an hour a day is a great start!
+It may help to schedule a specific time slot when it's okay to log on, for example one hour after dinner.
+You may even want to set a timer at the opposite side of the room — when your time's up, you'll have to get up from the computer to turn off the alarm.
+You might also see if any software and applications may also allow you to set usage limits.
+Alternatively, you could also schedule your internet session before another appointment or commitment so you have a concrete reason that holds you accountable to signing off on time.
+It’s usually easier to stop doing something if there’s an alternative activity planned.

-To avoid get caught in the Net, think of other fun ways to occupy your time.
+- Stay busy.
+Try to think of other fun ways to occupy your time.
 Do you enjoy playing a sport, reading, or cooking?
-Perhaps now would be a good time to pick up new hobby or skill.
-If you miss the chatting aspect of IM, think of other ways to connect with people.
-For example, you could send a letter to a friend the old fashioned way or make a regular phone date with a relative.
+Perhaps now would be the perfect time to pick up new hobby or skill.
+Consider offline ways to connect with people — for example, you could send a letter to a friend the old fashioned way or make a regular phone date with a relative.
+Rekindling existing connections with your community or building new ones can also be an empowering way to stay involved — you could join a recreational sports team or look to local community organizations for volunteer opportunities.
+Giving back or paying it forward can be a great outlet to lift yourself out of that rut!

-It may take time to get out of the IM rut, but you're off to a good start.
-You recognized that excessive internet use can make you feel irritable and isolated, and took steps to log off.
+It may take time to untangle yourself from the Net, but you're off to a positive start by noticing that your internet use can make you feel irritable and isolated.
+Logging off more often in favor of connecting with and checking in with people you care about can be helpful first steps toward developing a healthier relationship with the internet.
 Hopefully limiting your time online and hanging out with friends will help you unplug and unwind!Alice!